Information For Authors

 Please note: Only peer-reviewed books are indexed in the Directory of Open Access Books

 Step 5: Book production

 Format: Your book will be published by default in a PDF format however you can also publish your book in other formats such as EPUB or HTML.
 Review files and supplementary materials can also be published.
-Additionally, you will provide a print version (high resolution) of your book that will be available through our Print on Demand Services.

 Please contact firstname.lastname@example.org if you require additional information.

 Your book will be assigned a DOI.
 You also have the possibility to assign a DOI to every chapter of your book.